tigranb2/local-geth/README.md

 loadScript("getTX.js")
 getTx(range)
 ```
 range denotes the number of blocks before the current block.
-If you enter 1000, it will return all transactions within 1000 blocks from the latest block.
+If you getTx(1000), it will return all transactions within 1000 blocks from the latest block.
 If no range is entered, a defaut value of 500 is used.
 That means the blockchain must atleast be 500 blocks long.